profsmith89/ctps/_sources/chap12.md

 Think about your daily life and identify three or four other examples of places where things are sorted for your convenience.
 ```

 Because of the importance of sorting, it's another well-studied computational problem.
 While modern programming languages provide useful sorting primitives---and we'll cover those found in Python---the first third of this chapter goes from a formal specification for sorting to two algorithms with different computational complexities that satisfy this specification.
 The more computationally efficient of these introduces a new problem-solving technique, called *divide and conquer*.
 It works well when a problem can be divided into smaller, similarly structured problems.
-Sorting is exactly such a problem, and we'll see how to sort a list of numbers by organizing it as one in which we separately sort the list's two halves and then quickly combine the sorted results.
+Sorting is exactly such a problem, and we'll see how to sort a list of numbers by organizing it as one in which we separately sort the list's two halves and then quickly combine the sorted results.[^fn1]

 The implementation of this more computationally efficient sorting algorithm also introduces you to a new coding technique called *recursion*, which is the more natural way to write divide-and-conquer algorithms.
 You'll learn to write recursive functions from a recursive specification in the middle third of this chapter.